emgsilva/esilva.net/_posts/2023-06-27-effective-enabling-teams-course.md

 title:  "Effective Enabling Teams - Video Course"
 ---

 I am so happy to announce the launching of my new video course on [“Effective Enabling Teams”](https://academy.teamtopologies.com/courses/effective-enabling-teams) for Team Topologies Academy, which I created with the brilliant Manuel Pais (co-author of the Team Topologies book).
-This course helps understand the importance of Enabling Teams and how to kickstart and scale them to support a sustainable fast flow of change and value in an org.
+This course will help you understand the importance of Enabling Teams to address capability gaps and support a fast flow of changes and value to customers.
+You will learn how and when to kickstart, measure and scale Enabling Teams.

 <div align="center"><a href="/assets/effective-enabling-teams.png"><img src="/assets/effective-enabling-teams.png" alt="Effective Enabling Teams" width="100%"/></a></div><br>
 <div align="center"><a href="/assets/effective-enabling-teams-curriculum.png"><img src="/assets/effective-enabling-teams-curriculum.png" alt="Effective Enabling Teams course curriculum" width="60%"/></a></div><br>